 The armed conflict in eastern Ukraine which began in May 2014 meant a dramatic deterioration of living conditions for millions of the local inhabitants.
+Since 2014 People in Need has helped 3 million people on both sides of the front.
 Thousands of people have lost the roof over their heads or live in appalling conditions in houses ruined by artillery fire.
 In many places there is no running water, no electricity.
-In the areas affected by fighting, most people have lost the opportunity to work, so they are dependent on aid from outside.
-People in Need has been providing aid in eastern Ukraine since August 2014.
+In the areas affected by fighting, most people have lost the opportunity to work.
+Nevertheless, people have not given up and life goes on.

 For those most in need and who have lost everything due to fighting, we provide the essentials, such as such as food, water, hygiene supplies, or coal for heating in winter.
 We help repair damaged buildings and plumbing.
 We have established children’s centers for children who come from affected areas.
 These centers are equipped with trampolines, building blocks, stuffed animals and have social workers who regularly attend to the children.
 At these centers children are able to leave the war behind for a while allowing them to better cope with tramautic experiences that they have experienced due to the war.

 In areas where no fighting is taking place, we focus on supporting sources of livelihood so that people can regain a sense of normalcy.
 For instance we provide financial grants for launching small businesses or creating new jobs.
 Additionally, in cooperation with local universities we have supported the creation of Career Development Centers for younger people in order to increase their chances of finding work so that they do not need to leave the country in search of it.